DNA Oligos - single tube

 - For further assistance with your order, you can always rely on our top quality Customer Service via chat, telephone or email.

-- If you order within 18.00 (German time), we start processing your order on the same day.
+- If you order within 6 pm German time, we start processing your order on the same day.

 - Unmodified DNA oligos of up to 33 bp will be shipped in 1 working day, if they pass our strict quality control.
 Please visit our "FAQs" page for further information.